The anatomy of a killer SaaS partner newsletter (plus examples)

 In addition to promoting events, recap takeaways or share recordings in your newsletter for folks who couldn’t make your event.
 See how Amplitude’s Partner Insider newsletter highlights four major launch announcements for partners who missed the Amplify 2020 conference.

-Resources and Partner Enablement
+Resources and partner enablement

 Your partners’ success is your success.
 The faster you onboard and train your partners on your products and services, the quicker they can hone their messaging and pitch in the market — which, ultimately, influences their ability to surface ecosystem qualified leads and drive revenue.